andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/7-reasons-you-should-write-about-swift.md

 ### 7. Your written words will outlast you

 Not a shocker, obviously.
-This is the &#8220;leave a legacy&#8221; argument.
+This is the "leave a legacy&#8221; argument.
 One way to make a lasting impact is to write what you're thinking and learning about this language that you're intrigued by or maybe even passionate about.

 <a title="Scott Hanselman" href="http://www.hanselman.com" target="_blank">Scott Hanselman</a> is one of my favorite people in the developer / educator world. <a title="Scott Hanselman - Do They Deserve The Gift Of Your Keystrokes" href="http://www.hanselman.com/blog/DoTheyDeserveTheGiftOfYourKeystrokes.aspx" target="_blank">He's written about writing and impact, and he's said it way better than I can</a>.
 Essentially, his argument is that you've only got a finite number of keystrokes left in your life before you die.
 And <a title="KeysLeft" href="http://www.keysleft.com" target="_blank">he's right</a>.
 The point of the linked-to article is that if you desire your precious, remaining keystrokes to have the furthest reach and the highest potential impact, you should write&#8230; and not just write, but write on the web.